csabapalfi/awesome-pagespeed-metrics/README.md

 ### Byte Weight

 You can measure the byte weight of your assets with a number of tools.
-These can be tracked Lab only as the numbers are usually the same in the Field (but be mindful of device type or geographical location specific pages).
+You would normally track these Lab only as the numbers are usually the same in the Field (but be mindful of device type or geographical location specific pages).

 * Lab: LH (custom audit), Sitespeed.io, custom tools
 * Field: N/A - but numbers usually the same as in Lab